Curiosity (EP): Singles

 "Call Me Maybe" was released as the lead single from the EP on September 20, 2011.
 After pop singers Justin Bieber and Selena Gomez tweeted about the song, Jepsen gained international attention and was signed to Schoolboy Records, releasing her single in the United States through the label.
 The song received generally positive reviews from contemporary critics, who praised its composition and clever lyrical content, while deeming it as the perfect pop song.
 "Call Me Maybe" has attained commercial success worldwide, topping the charts in several countries, and is one of the best-selling singles of all time, with over 18 million copies sold.
 An accompanying music video portrays Jepsen trying to gain attention from her attractive neighbor, who is revealed to be gay at the close of the story.
 To promote the song, Jepsen has performed on several live televised shows, including on The Ellen DeGeneres Show, where she made her US television debut, and at the MTV Europe Music Awards.

 "Curiosity" was released as the second single on May 1, 2012.
 Jepsen shot a video for the song on June 5, 2012, with director Colin Minihan.
-The music video was not released, and leaked on November 25, 2012.
+The music video was not released, and it leaked on November 25, 2012.
 According to the description of the leak, "this video was shelved because it was "too sexy" for her new tween demographic."
 On March 26, 2012, Jepsen visited WBBM-FM's Morning Show and performed the two singles.
 In the last week of January 2013, the singer filmed an acoustic performance of the song in Tokyo exclusively for Billboard.